Take The Pop Quiz On Shoulder Pain

 a) Do nothing

 We can already rule this out if you’ve gone to see your MD or physical therapist (which would mean you’ve already done something), but if you’re just sitting at home with an injured shoulder, know that the sooner you get it treated, the quicker it is likely to recover (which, conveniently, also means the less money and time you will have to devote to your bum shoulder).
 How do I know this?
 Well, some smart Dutch guys told me so.
-And some smart British guys.
-Mechanically, this makes sense because when your shoulder starts to hurt, you stop using it as much, which over time causes the muscles surrounding the shoulder to get weaker, leading to more shoulder pain.
+And some smart British guys Mechanically, this makes sense because when your shoulder starts to hurt, you stop using it as much, which over time causes the muscles surrounding the shoulder to get weaker, leading to more shoulder pain.
 Muscles weaken fairly quickly, so the longer you go without using the shoulder, the longer you’ll need to spend strengthening them back up.
 So doing nothing isn’t the best option in my opinion.

 b) Get a cortisone injection